 - Dialectical Behavior Therapy (DBT)

 - Executive Function Training

 - Mindfulness Training

 - Psychodynamic Psychotherapy

 What exactly is psychotherapy?

 Psychotherapy is an investment and commitment to oneself.
 A therapist is a trained professional who specializes in human behavior and change with whom you have an open and honest dialogue.
 Through therapy, individuals come to comprehend their emotions, thoughts, and actions.
 Through this investigation, individuals gain insight into the origins of their problems and are able to develop more effective coping strategies and interpersonal skills.
 Many individuals believe therapists will instruct them on what to do and how to do it.
-My approach is somewhat unique.
-I assist you in seeing yourself more plainly and comprehending your emotions and needs on a deeper level.
+Our approach is unique.
+Our clinicians assist you in seeing yourself more plainly and comprehending your emotions and needs on a deeper level.
 Only then can you make informed decisions about where, when, and how you wish to travel.
-Obviously, I’ll offer suggestions that I believe could improve your situation, but the final call is always yours.
+Our therapists can offer suggestions that they believe would improve your situation, but the final call is always yours.